Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons: Analysis of the Reheating Phase

 \subsection{Preheating and Thermilization}

 In the previous subsections, we described the details of the dynamical evolution in different regions of the reheating phase.
-To this end, we identify and analyze the preheating stage with the physical process of thermilization in the reheating phase.
+To this end, we identify and analyze the preheating stage with the physical process of thermilization.

 The mean free path $\ell_{\rm mean}(t)$ of the particles is related to the energy density $\rho(t)$ as

 Since the particles are expected to be ultra-relativistic, an estimate for collision time-scale is given by